 A note about language/linguistic competency: The type of rigorous intercultural study promoted within the Department of Social and Cultural Analysis requires students to recognize the complex modes of communication at work both within and across different social groups.
 The department therefore strongly encourages its students to develop advanced skills in language and linguistics by any of the following means: taking elective courses in sociolinguistics; studying a language other than English beyond the minimum level required by the College of Arts and Science; studying languages especially germane to the department’s fields of study; pursuing community-based internship fieldwork necessitating the development and use of specific language skills; or undertaking study or research abroad in contexts entailing the exercise of key language or linguistic capabilities.

-The minor in metropolitan studies requires five courses (20 points) consisting of the introductory course Approaches to Metropolitan Studies (SCA-UA 601), plus four other courses listed by metropolitan studies.
+The minor in metropolitan studies requires five courses (20 points) consisting of the introductory course Approaches to Metropolitan Studies (SCA-UA 601), plus four electives from the metropolitan studies course offerings.

 Majors who have completed 48 points of graded work in CAS and have a 3.65 GPA or higher (both overall and in the major) are encouraged to register for Senior Honors Seminar (SCA-UA 92) in the fall semester of their senior year.
 Upon successful completion of the seminar requirements, students will be eligible to register for Senior Honors Thesis (SCA-UA 93) in the spring.
 Information about honors can be found at www.sca.as.nyu.edu/object/sca.related.honors.